ovistoica/omarchy.el/README.md

 (add-to-list 'omarchy-theme-map
              '("My Custom Theme" . my-emacs-theme))

-(add-to-list 'omarchy-theme-map
+;; Thunk form — useful when the theme needs setup before it loads (add-to-list 'omarchy-theme-map
              '("Catppuccin Frappe" .
+               (lambda ()
-               (lambda () (setq catppuccin-flavor 'frappe)
+                 (setq catppuccin-flavor 'frappe)
-                 (omarchy--raw-load-theme 'catppuccin))))
+                 (mapc #'disable-theme custom-enabled-themes)
+                 (load-theme 'catppuccin :no-confirm))))
 ```

-The full default `omarchy-theme-map` (as shipped) — every entry points
-at a theme bundled in this package, so no additional theme dependencies
+The full default `omarchy-theme-map` (as shipped) — every entry points at a theme bundled in this package, so no additional theme dependencies are required:
-are required:

 ```
 "Catppuccin"       -> catppuccin-mocha